Scholarships / Vaclavek Award

 Oklahoma State University/OKC – Agriculture Technologies

-Applicants for these two scholarships should use the OHS scholarship form.
+Applicants for these three scholarships should use the OHS scholarship form.
 A link to the form is at the bottom of this page as well as scholarship criteria.

 Hugh K. Hedger Scholarship – $500